obrienrobert/terraform-practice/README.md

 # Terraform Practice
 A place to store everything terraform related.
 First stop is following [this](https://sammeechward.com/terraform-vpc-subnets-ec2-and-more/) tutorial.
+The next task is to use a `variables.tf` to learn about variables and how they are used.